CognitiveScale/cortex-python/README.md

 - get credentials to the `cortex-python` pypi CognitiveScale account (via lastpass)
 - run `make dev.push TAG=<alpha release number>`.
 Example: `make dev.push TAG=1`

+NOTE: setup.py is using setuptools-scm to determine the distribution from SCM tags.
+Additionally, it contains a special `get_version()` implementation which determines the PEP440 compatible pre-release suffix based on branch name (e.g. staging branch generates a release candidate).
+The CI/CD pipelines in GoCD will automatically build and publish as appropriate the correct versions.
+As a developer, you should not need to manually push an alpha build.

 ### Contribution

 After contributing to the library, and before you submit changes as a PR, please do the following

+1. Update the `CHANGELOG.md`
-1. Run unit tests via `make test`
+2. Run unit tests via `make test`
-2. Manually verification (i.e. try the new changes out in Cortex) to make sure everything is going well.
+3. Manually verify (i.e. try the new changes out in Cortex) to make sure everything is going well.
 Not required, but highly encouraged.
-3. Bump up `setup.py` version and update the `CHANGELOG.md`
+4. Bump up the distribution version by running `python setup.py --version` to see the current value, then create an annotated tag with the desired next version, for example: `git tag -a v1.2.3 -m "v1.2.3"`.
+Be sure to push the new tag to the remove with `git push --follow-tags` or similar.

 ### Documentation